 Your first step could, of course, be to make an appointment to see us.
 At a preliminary conference, usually for an hour, we will discuss the facts of your case and you could show us relevant documents.
-Towards the end of the meeting, we will give you our preliminary legal opinion and advise you on the likelihood of success in pursuing the case further.
+Towards the end of the meeting, we will give you our preliminary legal opinion and advise you on the likelihood of success in suing the person or company.
 We will also advise you the estimate of the legal costs that will be incurred for commencing legal action.

 If you have a good and convincing case, a Letter of Demand / Grievance setting out your claim and the reasons for the claim will be sent to the person owing you the money.
 The letter will be drafted by us but may be printed on your letterhead and signed by you – for a softer approach.
 Otherwise, it will be printed on our letterhead and signed by us, as the lawyers acting for you.
 Often the Letter of Demand / Grievance is very effective (particularly if it is sent by a lawyer).
-The debtor may respond by paying the full amount claimed, or by making contact with us or with you directly, to negotiate the matter.
+The debtor may respond by paying the full amount claimed, or by making contact with us or with you directly, to negotiate the matter so that you do not have to resort to suing them.

 We will be able to assist you in any negotiation.
 Where appropriate, we will prepare a set of Terms of Settlement which can be signed by all the parties concerned.